The Press

 A new book is on the horizon for early 2026.
 It has long been on our minds that we would like to celebrate the poetry of Canadian poet Heather Simeney Macleod.
 Crispin first came across her writing some twenty years ago when asked to consider the work of a number of young contemporary poets.
 Heather immediately stood out from the rest.
 We both felt that frisson one feels when encountering a voice which speaks truth in a language that is beautiful and inevitable.
 There is both revelation and recognition in such writing: the previously unknown and intimately known cohere.

-This selection of her poems, chosen by Crispin and Jan, takes its title from an unpublished poem, ‘Let the Bees Go Then’, and is drawn from her four previously published volumes of poetry and more recent work.
+This selection of her poems, chosen by Crispin and Jan, takes its title from the unpublished poem, ‘Let the Bees Go Then’, and is drawn from her four previously published volumes of poetry and more recent work.
 The bees seem a lovely simile for the poems’ venture out to a new readership.
-The text will run to some 100 pages.